amaigo/FEI-SER-Quicklook/README.md

 # FEI-SER-Quicklook
+This plugin provides a thumbnail and preview rendering of a ser file generated from TIA.
+You can download the latest release [here](Releases/FEISerQuicklook_35.zip).

-To install, place the latest release in ~/Library/QuickLook
+To install, place the latest release in ~/Library/QuickLook (installer coming soon.)

 ![Example QuickLook image](https://github.com/subangstrom/FEI-SER-Quicklook/blob/master/Screenshots/image_example.png?raw=true)